linode/cluster-api-provider-linode/docs/src/topics/disks/data-disks.md

 up to 90 seconds.
 This will be resolved when the disk creation refactor is finished in https://github.com/linode/cluster-api-provider-linode/pull/216
 ```
 ## Specify a data disk
-A LinodeMachine can be configured with additional data disks with the key being the device to be mounted as and including an optional label and sizeGB.
+A LinodeMachine can be configured with additional data disks with the key being the device to be mounted as and including an optional label and size.
-* `sizeGB` Required field.
-The size in GB to use for a data disk.
+* `size` Required field. [resource.Quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) for the size if a disk.
 The sum of all data disks must not be more than allowed by the [linode plan](https://www.linode.com/pricing/#compute-shared).
 * `label`  Optional field.
 The label for the disk, defaults to the device name
 * `DeviceID` Optional field used by the controller to track disk IDs, this should not be set unless a disk is created outside CAPL